A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Mathematical and Computational Details of Diagnostic Methods

 In our application, a straightforward $\target[\text{dataset}](\nets)=\sum_{s\in H} \abs{\net_s}$: separate density for networks in the $H$ dataset, which only depends on the completely observed networks.
-(Applying it to partially observed networks would require further adjustment along the lines of Section~\ref{sec:pearson-calc}.)
+(A test statistic that uses partially observed networks would require further adjustment along the lines of Section~\ref{sec:pearson-calc}.)